Adding new members to your remote team? Here’s everything you need to know to execute a perfect remote onboarding. Read on!

 - Compensation and Performance evaluation processes

-One of the best practices for onboarding remote employees is to ensure the training program is web based and placed at the company’s internal website.
+Tips: One of the best practices for onboarding remote employees is to ensure the training program is web-based and placed on the company’s internal website.
 The remote workers can easily access the website and attend the training at their preferred time.

-- Indulge into some quizzes and debates on some interesting trending topics online
+- Indulge in some quizzes and debates on some interesting trending topics online

 - Send out company t-shirts or mementos as a token of welcome and appreciation